 It's not just a game, it's a cause.Louise Ribeiro, Instituto Querô intern and testing mediator

-To promote the huge inclusivity and diversity of Brazilian youth, the testing of the game is being mediated by students from Instituto Querô, a non-profit institution that seeks to promote access to art and culture and stimulate the human and citizen transformation of low-income young people and residents of communities through training and audiovisual production, aiming to collaborate with the reduction of social inequality.
+To promote the huge inclusivity and diversity of Brazilian youth, the testing of the game was being mediated by students from Instituto Querô, a non-profit institution that seeks to promote access to art and culture and stimulate the human and citizen transformation of low-income young people and residents of communities through training and audiovisual production, aiming to collaborate with the reduction of social inequality.
 The institute has put forward its former students as interns for the project.
 In the words of Louise Ribeiro, one of the interns mediating the testing: “In addition to it being a first job opportunity, it is a nice action.
 It's not just a game, it's a cause.”